Aiden-Lucero/CECS327_SP25_Group24/README.md

 #How to Run the Project

 #1.
 Start the Server
-Make sure you have Python installed and 'psycopg2' and 'pytz' installed:
+-Make sure you have Python installed and 'psycopg2' and 'pytz' installed:

-'''bash
+- '''bash
-pip install psycopg2-binary pytz
+- pip install psycopg2-binary pytz

-#then run the server:
+- #then run the server:
-python server.py
+- python server.py

-#youll be asked to enter a port number
+- #youll be asked to enter a port number
-(4000)
+- (4000)

-#2.
+- #2.
 Start the client
-#Then run server
+- #Then run server
-'''bash
+- '''bash
-python client.py
+- python client.py

-you'll be asked to enter the server's IP address and the same port number used in the server
+- you'll be asked to enter the server's IP address and the same port number used in the server

 #3. choose from the Menu